sddevelopment-be/canary/manuscript/overview.md

 #### Notable External Systems

-This section describes the key external systems that interact with the Canary Platform, as well as the nature of their interactions.
-These systems are essential for the operation of the Canary Platform and provide critical data and functionality.
-The interactions with these systems are described in more detail in sections pertaining to Key Interactions, and Process Flow descriptions.
+These external systems are critical to the operation of the Canary Platform, providing essential data and functionalities.
+Detailed interactions with these systems are described in the Key Interactions and Process Flow sections.

-##### Communication Provider
+- **Communication Provider:**

-Sending, receiving, and storing of messages to people and systems
+  Manages the sending, receiving, and storage of messages to both people and systems.

-##### BI Dashboards
+- **BI Dashboards:**

-Visual representation of process execution data, in an easily digestible format
+  Presents a visual representation of process execution data in an accessible format.

-##### Value Delivering System
+- **Value Delivering System:**

-Responsible for delivering value to the organisation, by execution operational processes in accordance to business logic.
+  Executes operational processes in accordance with business logic, directly delivering value to the organization.

 #### Canary Platform Components

-The key components of the Canary Platform are described below, along with their primary responsibilities and interactions with other components.
-These are further detailed and decomposed in their respective Domain Descriptions.
+The internal components of the Canary Platform are responsible for assessing process quality, distributing notifications, and enabling in-depth inspection of process executions.
+Their detailed descriptions can be found in the respective Domain Descriptions.

 ### Key Design Ideas

-* Maximize modularity to allow for easy integration with existing systems.
+- **Modularity and Integration:**
-  * Use an event-based interaction model to allow for decoupled components and easy extensibility.
+  - Emphasize a modular, event-based interaction model to allow decoupled components and simple extensibility.
-  * Create core libraries that can be used to build custom rules and actions.
-  * Use a ports-and-adapters architecture to allow for easy integration with different systems.
-* Leverage automated code-generation tools to reduce the time and effort required to create new integrations.
+  - Utilize core libraries, ports-and-adapters architecture, and standard API definitions (e.g., using the OPEN API specification) to integrate easily with existing systems.

+- **Automated Code Generation:**
-  * Use a domain-specific language to define rules and actions.
-  * Use a template-based approach to generate code for different languages and platforms.
+  - Leverage a domain-specific language and template-based approaches to generate code for different languages and platforms.
-  * Define APIs for common integration points, using the OPEN API specification.
-  * Use a GraphQL-based query language to allow for flexible data retrieval.
+  - Define GraphQL-based query interfaces for flexible data retrieval.

-* Use client-defined rules to allow for easy customization and extensibility.
+- **Customization Through Client-Defined Rules:**
-  * Provide a rule engine that can execute custom rules defined by the client.
+  - Provide a robust rule engine that executes custom rules defined by the client.
-  * Use a plugin architecture to allow for easy extension of the rule engine.
+  - Use a plug-in architecture to enable seamless extension of the rule engine.

-* Reuse existing solutions in the organization to reduce the time and effort required to implement the system, and allow teams to onboard Canary transparently.
-  * Use existing monitoring solutions to collect data.
-  * Use existing alerting systems and communication tools to notify users of issues.
-  * Use existing logging and tracing solutions to track the flow of data through the system.
-* Use a container-based deployment model to allow for easy scaling and management of the system.
+- **Reuse of Existing Solutions:**
+  - Integrate with current monitoring, alerting, logging, and tracing solutions to minimize onboarding effort and enhance transparency.

+- **Container-Based Deployment:**
+  - Employ containerization to simplify system scaling, management, and consistent deployment across environments.